Tamina, Texas: Public Sewer Service

 Over the past 50 years, the area surrounding Tamina has undergone significant development, leading to the incorporation of the adjacent cities of Shenandoah in 1974 and Oak Ridge North in 1979.
 As a result, Tamina became the only community in the area without urban infrastructure, most notably a public sewerage.
 Most residents of Tamina rely on septic tanks for sewage disposal, while a few residents make use of the more expensive aerobic treatment system for their homes.

 The first attempt in the early 2000s to install a public sewerage system, a collaborative project with Oak Ridge North, failed after Tamina residents refused the terms of a Texas Water Development Board loan which would have required Tamina to give up certain rights over usage of the water.

-A second attempt at establishing a public sewerage system was initiated in 2006-2007 between Tamina and the City of Shenandoah.
+A second attempt at establishing a public sewerage system was initiated in 2006–2007 between Tamina and the City of Shenandoah.
 The United States Department of Agriculture offered a loan to Tamina for the construction of a public sewerage system on the condition that Tamina find a municipality willing to treat the sewage.
 Shenandoah eventually backed out of the deal because the loan also prohibits Shenandoah from annexing Tamina until the debt is repaid.
 While Shenandoah is not currently populous enough under current state law to annex territory, population growth projections estimate that Shenandoah will pass the requisite 5000 person threshold by 2030.

+As of December 2024, The City of Shenandoah is spearheading a significant infrastructure initiative to extend water and sewer services to the historic Tamina community, founded in 1871 by emancipated slaves.
+This project addresses longstanding utility deficiencies and aims to enhance residents' quality of life and to protect the residents of Tamina who have lost far too many dear loved ones to tragedy due to the lack of fire hydrants access.